 Even more dangerous than inconclusive information is intangible information — info that doesn’t present itself on a balance sheet or operating report.
 This can be anything from brand perception to information about inner workings at your facilities (e.g., why production at your west coast plants is behind schedule).
 The danger is in perception that this information can’t or shouldn’t be measured.

-Organizations need compliance to deal with much of their business information, but often fall short of making effective use of that information to respond to challenges that don’t easily present themselves on a balance sheet or operating report.
+Organisations need compliance to deal with much of their business information, but often fall short of making effective use of that information to respond to challenges that don’t easily present themselves on a balance sheet or operating report.

 This represents the classic “don’t know what you don’t know.”
 The unexpected nature of this information makes it also potentially the most dangerous, however unlikely.